 Demonstrated here is a dynamic mobility and stability drill for anterior scapular muscles.
 The important thing to appreciate and recognize is that this movement is different than just moving your arm freely in all directions on the wall.
 As I do the exercise, I apply a constant isometric force by pressing my hand into the wall as I move the slider.
 This external cue of ‘push into the wall’ recruits the anterior scapular musculature (eg serratus anterior and pec minor muscles) to be active and provide scapular stability.
 The particular sequence of scapular movements I demonstrate is as follows:

-It is important to note that performing closed-chain exercises similar to this (hand on wall) increases activity of the rotator cuff muscles.
+It is important to note that performing closed-chain exercises similar to this (hand on the wall) increases the activity of the rotator cuff muscles (6).
 Increased activity of these muscles increases dynamic stability of the shoulder during movements.
 Remember, the rotator cuff muscles do not move the shoulder!
 They originate on the scapulae and insert on the humerus.
 This anatomical arrangement dictates that the rotator cuff’s specific job is to provide dynamic stability to the glenohumeral joint.
-It’s what help keeps the humeral head within the glenoid fossa during any movement.
+It’s what helps to keep the humeral head within the glenoid fossa during any movement.
 Proximal stability at the shoulder will facilitate optimal distal mobility.

 Your warm-up should always incorporate priming your nervous system and target muscles for your specific lifts.
-This is one of my favorite shoulder warm-ups, with inspiration taken from @drjohnrusin and @thebarbellphysio.
-I’ll break down the 3 parts of the warm-up and tell you why you should be incorporating them too:
+This is one of my favorite shoulder warm-up movements!

 1) Face-Pull: This exercise is a modified row movement.
 It targets the RHOMBOIDS and more importantly, the MIDDLE TRAPEZIUS to get good activation.
 Additionally, EMG studies have shown that the face-pull has one of the highest average and peak EMG activities for the posterior AND middle deltoids, too!